-Commission findings have been made in respect of the use of approved standard form model clauses for the export of PII and the adoption of a self-regulatory scheme in the US called the EU-US Privacy Shield, which replaced the Safe Harbor mechanism that was invalidated by the Court of Justice of the European Union in October 2015.
-In addition, entities within a single corporate group can enter into data transfer agreements known as binding corporate rules, which must be approved by the supervisory authorities in the relevant EU member states.
+Commission findings have been made in respect of the use of approved standard form model clauses for the export of PII and the adoption of a self-regulatory scheme in the US called the EU-US Privacy Shield, which replaced the Safe Harbor mechanism that was invalidated by the

+Court of Justice of the European Union in October 2015.
+Entities within a single corporate group can enter into data transfer agreements known as binding corporate rules, which must be approved by the supervisory authorities in the relevant EU member states.
+In addition, an organisation can make a restricted transfer if it and the receiver have entered into a contract incorporating standard data protection clauses adopted by the Commission.
+These are known as the 'standard contractual clauses'.
+They must be entered into by the data exporter (based in the EEA) and the data importer (outside the EEA).

-35 Notification of cross-border transfer
+Notification of cross-border transfer

-Does cross-border transfer of PII require notification to or authorisation from a supervisory authority?
+35 Does cross-border transfer of PII require notification to or authorisation from a supervisory authority?